Ellath3may0/one0938LearningBox/readme.md

 Note: When the package updates in Android Studio, it will begin to throw errors.
 Ignore this for now.

-Feel free to start looking through the learningToOpMode package where you'll start learning more about the inner-workings of programming your robots.
+To continue this tutorial, navigate to the package "learningToOpMode", and open the file "A_OpModeBreakdown"